-Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of - death, 2030s and 2050s.
+Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
 Geneva: World Health Organization, 2014.
-WHO.
-Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
-Geneva: World Health Organization, 2014.
+The mean of impact estimates for three global climate models are presented.
+Models assume continued socioeconomic trends [SSP2 or comparable].